rrhinox/bash-awesome-utils/aws/AWSome-cli.md

-# ☁️ My AWS-cli useful and awesome command line for day by day!
+# ☁️  AWS-cli awesome command line for day by day!